We all know how easy it is to blow money on a big purchase. Buy an expensive home or car, and you soon might regret it.

 While your body may need a little TLC from time to time, heading to the spa or hair salon once a week has the potential to inflict serious damage on your savings.

-For more on watching TV on a budget, check out “This Streaming TV Service Has Grown the Most During the Pandemic.”
+For more on watching TV on a budget, check out “13 Streaming TV Services That Cost $20 a Month — or Less.”

 10. Gym memberships